bodymoto/bodymoto/README.md

 Bodyboon uses verified & trusted USDA data, a scientific nutritional atlas on nearly 6,000 different food items, to analyze each ingredient found within a meal *(44 nutrients in total)*.
 It provides dietary recommendations *(recommended: proteins, carbs, calories, fats, vitamins, minerals, antioxidants, & more)* uniquely calculated based upon a user's: age, sex, weight, height, & activity levels.
 And offers a way to track total daily nutrient consumption. <br />

-Bodyboon is a single page web app.
+Bodyboon is a full stack single page web application.
 The front-end is being built with the Lit library (all web components) & the back-end with Express using stateless at REST architecture *(level 3)*.
 User sign-up & subscription services were engineered with Google's Auth SDK, Stripe's Payment SDK, & MongoDB.
 Each HTTP request is secured by TLS & verified on the back-end using a JWT token.<br />
 <br />
 JavaScript · HTML · CSS · Lit · Express · Web components · REST · Google Cloud · Firebase SDK · Stripe SDK · MongoDB · Git · Webpack · Babel · Browser Compatibility · Responsive Mobile UI